AG ISA (NZ) 320

 1. The Appointed Auditor shall, when setting materiality for the financial information, take into account the activities of the public entity.
 For example:

 1. For public entities whose purpose is primarily to provide public benefits, the focus is likely to be on the quality of its expenditure.
-In this instance, gross expenditure might be an appropriate base for determining the level of financial materiality.
+Where the entity is not an asset intensive entity, gross expenditure might be an appropriate base for determining the level of overall financial materiality.
+Where the entity is an asset intensive entity, the value of the assets measured at fair value might be an appropriate base for determining the level of overall financial materiality.

 1: The ISA (NZ) Auditing Standards are scoped so that they apply to audits of “historical financial information”.
 However, for the purposes of the Auditor-General’s Auditing Standards and Statements, all references to “historical financial information” should be read as the audit of “historical financial and historical performance information”.